argoproj-labs/training-material/argo-workflows/templates/dag.md

 ```
 STEP          TEMPLATE  PODNAME              DURATION  MESSAGE
  ✔ dag-shxn5  main
- ├─✔ a        ctr       dag-shxn5-289972251  6s
+ ├─✔ a        whalesay       dag-shxn5-289972251  6s
- └─✔ b        ctr       dag-shxn5-306749870  6s
+ └─✔ b        whalesay       dag-shxn5-306749870  6s
 ```

 Did you see how `b` did not start until `a` had completed?

-Open the Argo Server tab a navigate to the workflow, you should see a two containers.
+Open the Argo Server tab and navigate to the workflow, you should see a two containers.

 ## Exercise

 Add a new task named "c" to the DAG.
 Make it depend on both "a" and "b".
-See how this looks in the user interface.
+Go to the UI and view your updated workflow graph.